sniederb/photocompare/MANUAL_TEST_CASES.md

 # Automated test cases

-Run on any device, but make sure images frfom src/androidTest/resources are on the devices's `Downloads` folder:
+Run on any device, but make sure images from src/androidTest/resources are on the devices's `Downloads` folder:

 * IMG_5218.JPG, IMG_5219.JPG and IMG_5220.JPG were taken April 19th, 2019
-* IMG_6685.JPG,IMG_6686.JPG and IMG_6687.JPG were taken April 23rd, 2019
+* IMG_6685.JPG, IMG_6686.JPG and IMG_6687.JPG were taken April 23rd, 2019

 # Manual test cases